PowVT/MIP6-adaptive-resources/MIP6_application_adaptive.md

 ## Application Notes
-    - #4 asks for the source code, I am sure we dont want to give this away, but links to the smart contracts will do.
+    - #4 Asks for the source code, I am sure we dont want to give this away, but links to the smart contracts will do.